BrajanHalili/SIPRI/README.md

 ### `npm start`

 Runs the app in the development mode.\
+Need to create the .env file (show below in the About section) so that the backend can work with PostgreSQL.\
 Use the command in both /Backend and /Frontend.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.